AyushRoy2001/GE-FM/README.md

 ```

 ## Usage
-Please run the bash scripts to get the reuslts.
+Please run the bash scripts to get the results.
 ```
 bash run_[X].sh
 (X = FM to run flow matching for all the curved synthetic datasets,